Algebra

 A contraction is basis independent:

-Generalized to by summing over combinations of the indices, alternating sign if wanting anti-symmetric.
+by summing over combinations of the indices, alternating sign if wanting anti-symmetric.
 See the general definition of a wedge product for more for example.

 Clifford algebra